Vyral/max-folkers/_posts/2021-10-04-max-folkers-on-why-bay-park-is-so-desirable.md

 ---
 {% include youtube.html %}

 The San Diego real estate market is hot, but one of the hottest areas is Bay Park.
-I’m joined today by Max Folkers, the mayor of Bay Park and a friend of mine.
+I spoke with Derrick Evens, a loan officer, show host, and friend of mine.
 We remember thinking that Bay Park was an attractive but relatively cheap area a couple of years ago.
 No longer.
-We talk about this community’s rapid rise to one of the most desirable areas in San Diego and what the market looks like in that area.
+We talk about this community’s rapid rise to one of the most desirable areas in San Diego and what the market looks like now.

 **You can watch the full message above or navigate to topics that interest you via the timestamps provided below:&nbsp;**

 0:25 — What’s so appealing about Bay Park?

-1:39 — How Max came to know and love the community
+1:39 — How I came to know and love the community

 1:48 — Bay Park's late arrival to the party: close to the beach, great location